tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 "Cake has to cool," Brent noted, "We have more than enough time."

-Ralph slipped in, "Flaming cocktails after."
+Ralph slipped in, "Cocktails after."

 "Why not?"
 Roger added.